abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 | [3.
 Hardware validation](#part-3--hardware-validation) | load `.xclbin`, run, compare to Keras | FPGA pod | **Yes** | ~5 min |

 Only Part 3 needs a card.
 Please avoid requesting a card during synthesis, because that would hold shared hardware resources idle for hours.

-Within Part 2, sections 5–7 run in seconds and can be re-run freely; sections 8–9 are the long Vitis steps.

 **Note:**
 This page assumes the basics in